‘Asbestos’ no more: Canadian town opts for less carcinogenic name

-That’s Spring Valley, more or less.
+That’s Valley of the Springs, more or less.

 “I know that the name change is a very emotional subject,” said Mayor Hugues Grimard, who announced the new name Monday.
 “But to see all the citizens who came to vote … tells me that we managed to rally the population and that makes me very proud.”